MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-manager.md

     1. In the app, refresh the page.
 The SPA reloads.
     1. Select the shopping bag icon in the upper right.
     1. Select the **:::no-loc text="CHECKOUT":::** button.
-    1. Notice the **:::no-loc text="HAVE A DISCOUNT CODE?":::** field is no longer present.
+    1. Notice the discount coupon elements are no longer present.

 In this unit, you made the coupons feature configurable and deployed the updated app.
 Next, you'll modify the app to use values stored in Azure App Configuration.